RudeBirdies/RudeCMS/README.md

 **Future Updates**
 - A better admin interface
 - A more secure admin area (log in etc)
-- Automatic resizing/converting jpegs to webp
+- Automatic resizing/converting jpegs to webp (ready, will deploy in v0.1.2)
 - Anything else I think is cool

 **Installation**